MRtrix3/MRtrix3.github.io/README.md

 An about section that appears just below the frontpage banner.

 * `title`: Header of section
 * `description`: The actual text.
-Note that yaml allows you specify separate the string over multiple lines. e.g.
+Note that yaml allows you to separate the string over multiple lines. e.g.

 ```
 description: | # The vertial dash allows you to use an indented multi-line string